ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_GetVehicleVariableList.md

 Ƭ **GetVehicleVariableListResults**: `Object`

-Objects found in the NhtsaResponse 'Results' array of GetVehicleVariableList endpoint
+Objects found in the `Results` array of `GetVehicleVariableList` endpoint response.

-**`Alias`**

-GetVehicleVariableListResults

 #### Type declaration